 Supporting and improving emotional and social development and measures to prevent bullying.

 We believe that the social and emotional development and well-being of children is just as important as academic progress.
 We aim to provide a safe, supportive and nurturing environment so that every child feels secure and confident at school.

-PSHE and R-Time are well established at the school and taught weekly.
+PSHE is well established at the school and taught weekly.
 These sessions explore issues such as feelings, bullying, respect, relationships and self-confidence.

 Any instances of bullying are taken very seriously and will be dealt with promptly by the Senior Leadership team.
 Procedures are in place for recording, monitoring and responding to incidents and the school has as strict Anti-Bullying Policy.